 education AND (emails OR phone_numbers)

 This parameter ensures that we only charge you for responses that include the data fields that you're interested in.
-You can use any top-level fields as required parameters, except those that you use as search parameters and input fields.
+You can use any top-level fields as required parameters, except those that you use as search parameters, input fields, and fields that are not included in API responses based on your API key.
 If you include a field in both the request and the required parameter, the required parameter will not work.

 Format the value as a boolean statement.